-The project explores the interaction between literary texts and readers from the perspective of narrative representations of physical and emotional pain and trauma.
+The project “Reading Experiences of Pain: Enactive and Critical Perspectives on Suffering in Literary Narratives” (Kone Foundation 2020-2023) explores the interaction between literary texts and readers from the perspective of narrative representations of physical and emotional pain and trauma.
 It brings into conversation narrative theory, cultural and medical study of pain, theories of embodied cognition, and feminist theory, and focuses on three interlinked sets of questions:

-- How do literary texts represent pain and trauma and guide their readers to approach painful experiences: Through what kinds of techniques do narratives produce and convey experiences that are particularly difficult to articulate, or even “destroy language” (Scarry, The Body in Pain, 4)?
+1. How do literary texts represent pain and trauma and guide their readers to approach painful experiences?
+Through what kinds of techniques do narratives produce and convey experiences that are particularly difficult to articulate, or even “destroy language” (Scarry, The Body in Pain, 4)?
 What kinds of reading practices and interpretive frames do the representations of pain and trauma call for?

 2. What is reading from an embodied, enactive, and situated perspective?
 How does the understanding of reading as a bodily practice relate to earlier theories of reading and to empirical research?